cmlsharp/cnti/README.md

 ### Benefits of subtle over this crate:
 * `subtle` is the state of the art, and battle tested.
 You should trust the people who wrote `subtle` to write correct stuff more than you trust me.
-* `subtle` supports  older versions of rust than this crate does. `subtle` supports versions of Rust as early as 1.41.
+* `subtle` supports  older versions of rust than this crate does. `subtle`
+* `subtle` supports versions of Rust as early as 1.41.
 This crate at least requires 1.59 because of its dependency on the `cmov` crate.

 ## Performance